tatankam/eventmap/docs/ARCHITECTURE_API.md

 ## Dataset

 Events datasets reside in `dataset/`, containing geolocated and structured event files in JSON format, ingested into Qdrant for searching.
+!!!
+They are fake events, only for testing the power of qdrant as search similarity and filter retriever.

 ---